CODE OF CONDUCT

 - If there are any issues, concerns, or problems related to your child you should go to your child’s coach directly, but remember that it is usually better to wait 24 hours before complaining.
 If you feel that the issue was not resolved, remember that you can always contact me directly.

 - All parents and family members (especially siblings) need to remain off the playing field and away from our team benches when a game is in progress or when we are practicing.
 No exceptions!
 Having parents or siblings too close on the sidelines is a safety issue but also a distraction for your child and takes away from the coaching process.
 The children are still learning the fundamentals of the game and we need as few distractions as possible.
-When there is a game on Hayes (Grass) Field parents are to be on the opposite side of the team benches near Midland Ave.
-When the children play on Chambers (Turf) Field parents are to be in the stands, well outside of the track area.

 The volunteers who run BYLA are passionate about the sport and devote a lot of time and effort to be able to share that passion with your children.
 Bronxville Youth Lacrosse has an outstanding tradition of excellence regardless of the age or skill level.
 This is due to the integrity and character of our families, players, coaches and volunteers at all levels.
 Our goal is to provide a safe and nurturing environment to pass along the knowledge and traditions of our sport.
 Our coaches pledge to know each child, teach core fundamentals and to instill the love of the game so that everyone has fun.
 Essential to this process is teaching every player to respect their teammates, their opponents, game officials and fans.